-- 5.29 Tourism is central to the council's ambitions for the area, promoting a positive image for Medway, supporting jobs and a vibrant cultural life.
-Much of the activity is focused around the area's rich heritage, notably Rochester and the Historic Dockyard at Chatham, and an extensive offer of festivals, events and concerts.
-The castles, forts and defences around Medway are distinctive landmarks of its military heritage.
-There are strong cultural associations with Charles Dickens, extending from historic Rochester to the atmospheric marshes of the Hoo Peninsula. - 5.30 However as a growing modern city with a large student population, and close connections to London, Medway's offer to visitors is broadening, as demonstrated in the opening of new art galleries, venues and cafes.
+- of its military heritage.
+There are strong cultural associations with Charles Dickens, extending from historic Rochester to the atmospheric marshes of the Hoo Peninsula. - 5.32 However as a growing modern city with a large student population, and close connections to London, Medway's offer to visitors is broadening, as demonstrated in the opening of new art galleries, venues and cafes.
 The Historic Dockyard is increasingly known as the backdrop for many films and primetime TV dramas.
-Medway continues to invest in its visitor offer, with the £9m Command of the Oceans gallery recently opened at the Historic Dockyard, and major events planned for 2017 to mark the 350th anniversary of the Dutch Raid on the Medway and in 2020 with regard the 150th anniversary of Dickens' death. - 5.31 The rural areas of Medway offer great opportunities for walking, cycling, birdwatching, fishing and water sports.
+Medway continues to invest in its visitor offer, with the £9m Command of the Oceans gallery at the Historic Dockyard, and major events planned for 2020 marking the 150th anniversary of Dickens' death. - 5.33 The rural areas of Medway offer great opportunities for walking, cycling, birdwatching, fishing and water sports.
+The area has some of the highest value landscapes, environmental and heritage features, many derived from the area's military past.
 The RSPB has major reserves on the Hoo Peninsula at High Halstow and Cliffe, offering spectacular views of birdlife over the marshes.
-Ranscombe Farm Reserve in Cuxton occupies 560 acres on the slopes of the Kent Downs, offering opportunities for quiet walks with links to the wider countryside. - 5.32 Tourism research commissioned by the council has confirmed that tourism makes a significant contribution to Medway's economy.
+Ranscombe Farm Reserve in Cuxton occupies 560 acres on the slopes of the Kent Downs, offering opportunities for quiet walks with links to the wider countryside.
+The rural areas need to be conserved to safeguard their environmental and heritage features, but they also provide opportunities for sustainable tourism, sensitive to the area's special character. - 5.34 Tourism research61 commissioned by the council has confirmed that tourism makes a significant contribution to Medway's economy.
 With just over 4 million day visitor trips and around 528,000 visitor stays per annum, the tourism sector in Medway directly accounts for approximately 4,500 jobs (FTE) and has an estimated value of around £313 million per annum.
-(The Economic Impact of Tourism Medway 2015, Destination Research Ltd, 2015).
-Much of the activity is concentrated on a day trip market, but river based tourism is also an important strand of the market in Medway, estimated to be worth approximately £2m.

-- 5.33 Medway seeks to strengthen its tourism sector through consolidating the wellestablished heritage offer, improving its venues and facilities for arts and culture, supporting the growth of areas such as rural and marine based tourism and promoting opportunities to extend visits beyond the day trip market, capturing more overnight stays and the associated higher spend of visitors. - 5.34 There are 14 hotels in Medway, with a total of 894 letting bedrooms.
+Much of the activity is concentrated on a day trip market, but river based tourism is also an important strand of the market in Medway, estimated to be worth approximately £2m. - 5.35 Medway seeks to strengthen its tourism sector through consolidating the wellestablished heritage offer, improving its venues and facilities for arts and culture, supporting the growth of areas such as rural and marine based tourism and promoting opportunities to extend visits beyond the day trip market, capturing more overnight stays and the associated higher spend of visitors. - 5.36 There are 14 hotels in Medway, with a total of 894 letting bedrooms.
 The Medway hotel supply is predominantly a mix of 3 star and budget hotels, together with one 4 star hotel, two small 2 star hotels and two small non-inspected hotels.
 Limited service (budget) hotels account for just over one half of Medway's hotel supply.
 There has been a significant growth in hotel accommodation in Medway over the past 5 years.
 Studies of the hotel market in Medway show high levels of demand for visitor accommodation, much of which is in the budget market.
 There is scope for continued growth.
-Medway is well placed to benefit from strategic developments, such as the proposed London Paramount entertainment park on the Swanscombe Peninsula, both from potential visitors to the attraction and workers during the construction period.
-In addition to growing demand from corporate and contractor markets, the development of creative industries in Medway could create a demand for a high quality, boutique hotel offer. - 5.35 Other forms of visitor accommodation are available in bed and breakfast, guest houses, hostels, a youth hostel, self-catering properties, camping and caravan sites.
-The latter are largely located in the rural areas of the Hoo Peninsula.
-Bourne Leisure operates a major leisure park at Allhallows, providing visitor accommodation in static caravans.
-An estimated 28,000 tourist trips to Medway are made through static caravan, touring vans and camping holidays.
-These represent an estimated 151,000 night stays bringing in approximately £3.9m for Medway's economy per annum.
-This mainly relates to static caravan sites as there are currently very few touring camping and caravanning sites. - 5.36 Responses to the Issues & Options consultation supported: - Developing Medway's tourism sector based on the natural environment offer, with eco-tourism/sustainable/green tourism being highlighted as an opportunity based around Medway's country parks and the wider countryside. - Ideas for bigger festivals with a longer duration with music and related themes - Using Medway's unique historic environment and related attractions - Maximising the benefit of our waterfront and supporting public access to the river front - The need for more visitor accommodation - The need for more budget accommodation for visitors including B&Bs, caravan parks and at the other end of the market for more high quality hotels in appropriate locations - 5.37 In progressing the regeneration ambitions for Medway, the council recognises the importance of planning for a good quality public realm and providing a mix of leisure, food and drink offers in the town centres and waterfront areas.
-These can help provide a positive experience for visitors, support the development of an evening and cultural offer, as well as boosting the local economy.
+Medway is well placed to benefit from strategic developments, such as the proposed London Paramount entertainment park on the Swanscombe